adeverteuil/ansible-letsencrypt-nfsn/README.md

 ## Test, then run against the real ACME Boulder

-Boulder is how they call the ACME server.
 Comment out the `acme_directory` variable and uncomment the one with the real ACME directory.
 You may also want to delete/rename your `cert_file` because it is still "valid" and the letsencrypt module will not run.

+FYI Boulder is the name of the ACME server implementation.

 ## Cron job